JialingYu/AI-for-Trading/projects/alpha research and multi-factor model/readme.md

 #### Overnight Sentiment Smoothed Factor
 smooth the above factor using `zipline.pipeline.factors.SimpleMovingAverage`

-### 4. Evaluate alpha factors
+### 4. Evaluate the alpha factor
 - Quantile analysis: a good alpha factor should be monotonic in quantile
 - Turnoutover analysis: since trading costs, a good alpha should be stable, i.e, the alpha factor should not change much from period to period.
 We can measure this by [alphalens.performance.factor_rank_autocorrelation](https://quantopian.github.io/alphalens/alphalens.html?highlight=factor_rank_autocorrelation#alphalens.performance.factor_rank_autocorrelation)
-- Sharp ratio: calculate the sharp ratio of the factor return which is the mean of the return divided by the standard deviation of the return times the anualized factor.
+- Sharpe ratio: calculate the sharpe ratio of the factor return which is the mean of the return divided by the standard deviation of the return times the anualized factor.

 ### 5. Create portfolio using alpha model and risk model